microsoft/Web-Dev-For-Beginners/README.md

 Get started with the following resources:

-- [Student Hub page](https://docs.microsoft.com/learn/student-hub?WT.mc_id=academic-77807-sagibbon) In this page, you will find beginner resources, Student packs and even ways to get a free cert voucher.
+- [Student Hub page](https://docs.microsoft.com/learn/student-hub?WT.mc_id=academic-77807-sagibbon) On this page, you will find beginner resources, Student packs, and even ways to get a free cert voucher.
 This is one page you want to bookmark and check from time to time as we switch out content at least monthly.
 - [Microsoft Student Learn ambassadors](https://studentambassadors.microsoft.com?WT.mc_id=academic-77807-sagibbon) Join a global community of student ambassadors, this could be your way into Microsoft.

 Visit [**Student Hub page**](https://docs.microsoft.com/learn/student-hub/?WT.mc_id=academic-77807-sagibbon) where you will find beginner resources, Student packs and even ways to get a free certificate voucher.
 This is the page you want to bookmark and check from time to time as we switch out content monthly.